nginyc/rafiki/docs/latest/_sources/src/dev/architecture.rst.txt

 The types of workers are as follows:

+    *Rafiki Advisor Workers* (*Python*) proposes knobs & training configuration for Train Workers.
+For each model, there is a single Advisor Worker centrally orchestrating tuning of the model together with multiple Train Workers.

     *Rafiki Train Workers* (*Python*) train models for Train Jobs by conducting Trials.
-In a single Train Job, there could be multiple Train Workers concurrently training models.

     *Rafiki Predictors* (*Python/Flask*) are multi-threaded HTTP servers that receive queries from Application Users and respond with predictions as part of an Inference Job.
 It does this through  producer-consumer relationships with multiple Rafiki Inference Workers.
 If necessary, it performs model ensembling on predictions received from different workers.

     *Rafiki Inference Workers* (*Python*) serve models for Inference Jobs.
 In a single Inference Job, there could be multiple Inference Workers concurrently making predictions for a single batch of queries.